vnoitkumar/blog/content/posts/2020-11-04-the-art-of-editing.md

 ***The Art of Editing***

-We have seen articles about writing and reviewing.
-This one is about editing.
+This article is about editing.
 A checklist for self-editing or editing other’s work.
 This list is not exhaustive or exclusive.

 Here is a plotline